Understanding Neurodiversity

 Words Matter

-To quote an autistic person “We are freshwater fish in saltwater.
+To quote an Autistic person; “We are freshwater fish in saltwater.
 Put us in fresh water and we function just fine.
 Put us in saltwater and we struggle to survive”.

-Neurotypical Expectations
+Defying Neurotypical Expectations

-- anxiety,
+- anxiety

-- depression,
+- depression

-- exhaustion,
+- exhaustion

-- a loss of identity,
+- loss of identity

-- and suicidal thoughts
+- suicidal thoughts

 What support is available?